 - The Hebrew word for “form” can be used of nonmaterial things (e.g. Is.
 46:11 “planned”).
 Unbending literalism shuts the door to alternative interpretations.

 - It ignores different genres of Scripture, like the poetic narrative of Gen. 1.

-- The more natural reading of the text suggests Cain took a wife long before then.
+- The more natural reading of the text suggests Cain took a wife long before then, shortly after he was exiled from Adam’s domain.
 Therefore, there were people outside the Garden.

 - Cain built a city, which assumes not a few people (Gen. 4:17), and literalists have to claim its inhabitants were Cain’s offspring and relatives, even though Gen. 5:3 says, as noted, that Adam and Eve did not have sons and daughters until he was 130 years old.
 (Ironically it is easier and better to interpret those texts in Gen. 4 as written or literally, because it is more likely that all these people were other than Adam and Eve’s descendants.)